The Red List of Trains in Japan

 The variant 0 was for freight trains built in 1965-70.
 The variant 500 looked similar to the EF65-0, though they were painted slightly differently.
 The variant 1000 looks different from others as it has a door in the middle of front end.
 The EF65 locos have been used widely in the Greater Tokyo Area, Nagoya, Kansai areas and on San-yo Main Line as far as Yamaguchi Prefecture.
 They were also used for many sleeper trains such as Limited Express Asakaze (Tokyo - Hakata) and Express Ginga (Tokyo - Osaka).

 When JNR was privatised in 1987, 269 out of 308 locos were allocated to JR East, JR Central, JR West and JR Freight.
-JR Central scrapped all of its locos by 2007, while JR East and JR West use them for ad hoc works and rail tours.
-JR Freight still uses them regularly, and they renamed existing locos "variant 2000".
-They declined dramatically in 2024.
+JR Central scrapped all of its locos by 2007, and JR East is to follow by 2025.
+JR West use them for ad hoc works and rail tours.
+JR Freight had used them regularly, and renamed existing locos "variant 2000".
+They declined dramatically in 2024 and pulled out from all regular services in the following year.

 Current Operations & Future Prospects